glasnt/talks/2020_04_PyCon_Talk.podium/slides.md

 we're also just going to stick to base django

-No additional features, no task management, no other helpers
+No additional features, nothing async, no task management, no other helpers

 Just whatever comes in stock standard django